-If you happen to have diabetes, then it’s understandable why there might be some hesitation when it comes to reaching out towards the fruit bowl for a nice snack.
+In the case of having diabetes, it’s understandable why there might be some hesitation when it comes to reaching out to the fruit bowl for a nice snack.

-Even though they are healthy, there is a large number of fruits which are rather high in natural sugars, which fall under the carb category, and thus warrant caution.
+Even though they are healthy, there is a large number of fruits that are rather high in natural sugars, which fall under the carb category and thus warrant caution.

-It’s no easy task to pick the right fruit (as well as the proper amount) if you happen to be counting carbs in order to properly manage your blood glucose.
+It’s no easy task to pick the right fruit (as well as the proper amount) when counting carbs in order to properly manage blood glucose.

-That’s why we’ve taken the liberty to provide you with plenty of information regarding one of, if not the most popular fruit in human history: the apple.
-Read on to find out all about it and the effect it has on you and your health.
+That’s why we’ve taken the liberty to provide people with plenty of information regarding one of, if not the most popular fruit in human history: Healthline.
+Read on to find out all about it and the effect it has on us and our health.

-Regular intake of apples can prove beneficial for your digestive system, thanks to its high fiber content.
-It can assure a more regular excretion of waste from your body.
+Regular intake of apples can prove beneficial for our digestive system, thanks to their high fiber content.
+It can ensure a more regular excretion of waste from our bodies.